Coarse scrambling for Sobol' and Niederreiter sequences: Introduction

 Quasi-Monte Carlo (QMC) methods replace independent sampling by carefully constructed low-discrepancy point sets such as lattice rules \cite{SJ94,DKP22book}, Halton sequences \cite{Ha60}, and digital nets \cite{Ni92book,DP10book}(e.g. Sobol' \cite{So67} and Niederreiter sequences \cite{Ni88}).
 For integrands with bounded variation, these constructions often achieve much faster error decay than MC as $O(n^{-1+\epsilon})$.
 A key drawback of deterministic QMC, however, is the lack of a practical and reliable error estimate.
 Randomized QMC (RQMC) resolves this issue by introducing a randomization that preserves the low-discrepancy structure of the points while restoring the benefits of a stochastic method: the estimator becomes unbiased, and its variance can be estimated from independent replications, thus providing practical error bars.

 Among randomized QMC schemes, Owen's scrambling \cite{Ow95, Ow97a} has become a standard method for digital nets.
-In Owen's scrambling each digit of an input point's base-$b$ expansion is permuted by an independently chosen random permutation (possibly dependent on higher-order digits).
-For a set of $n$ points $P_n$, Owen proved a bound of the form
+In Owen's scrambling, each digit of an input point's base-$b$ expansion is permuted by an independently chosen random permutation (possibly dependent on higher-order digits).
+For a deterministic point set $P_n$, applying Owen's scrambling to each point yields a randomly scrambled point set $\widetilde{P}_n$.
+Owen proved a bound of the form

 where $\Gamma(P_n)$ is the \emph{maximal gain coefficient} associated with the point set.
 Moreover, for sufficiently smooth integrands the variance decays substantially faster as $O(n^{-3 + \epsilon})$ (see \cite{Ow97b,Ow98}), explaining the large practical gains of scrambling over plain MC.
 While recent work has also focused on alternative estimators, such as the median-of-means, to achieve robust and almost optimal order of convergence without a knowledge of integrands \cite{PO23, PO24, GSM24, Pan25}, the focus of this paper is on the variance properties of the classical mean-based estimator.